dataaxiom/ghcr-cleanup-action/README.md

           token: ${{ secrets.GITHUB_TOKEN }}
 ```

-### Override default repository/package
+### Override default owner/repository/package

-The default settings will use the current project to determine the owner and
+The default settings will use the current project to determine the owner,
-package name but for cross project setup these can be overriden by setting owner
+repository and package name but for cross project and multiple package support
-and name values.
+these can be overriden by setting owner, repository and package values.

 ```yaml
 jobs: